E. J. Nduka: Professional wrestling career

-WWE (2018–2021)

 Because of his performance on the gridiron and on the IFBB stage, in December 2018, Nduka received a tryout with the WWE, and then shortly after went back in April 2019 for another tryout at the WWE Performance Center.
 After participating on two tryouts (the first in December 2018, the second in April 2019), Nduka signed a contract with WWE on August 15, 2019.
 He was assigned to the Performance Center and began to work under the ring name of Ezra Judge.
 On May 19, 2021, Nduka was released from his WWE contract.

-Major League Wrestling (2021–2023)

-On June 24, 2021, it was revealed as part of their Open Draft that Nduka (now going by his real name) had signed with Major League Wrestling.
+On June 24, 2021, it was revealed as part of their MLW Open Draft that Nduka (now going by his real name) had signed with Major League Wrestling (MLW).
 On July 24, 2021, during Nduka's televised debut, EJ Nduka made a statement within the company as eliminated 12 participants – nearly a third of all Battle Riot participants – breaking the record by a landslide.
 He would ultimately join Alexander Hammerstone and Richard Holliday as part of The Dynasty.
-During Wrestlemania 38 weekend Nduka and Calvin Tankman defeated 5150 to become MLW World Tag Team Champions at the Grady Cole Center in North Carolina at a sold out event.
-On January 7th, 2023 Nduka and Calvin lost their MLW World Tag Team Championships to The Samoan SWAT Team's Juice Finau and Lance Anoa'i at MLW's pay-per-view Blood and Thunder of year 2023.
+During Wrestlemania 38 weekend Nduka and Calvin Tankman defeated 5150 to become MLW World Tag Team Champions at the Grady Cole Center in North Carolina at a sold-out event.
+On January 7, 2023, Nduka and Calvin lost their MLW World Tag Team Championships to The Samoan SWAT Team's Juice Finau and Lance Anoa'i at MLW's pay-per-view Blood and Thunder of year 2023.
 Earlier, it was revealed that Nduka's MLW contract was coming to an end after Blood and Thunder, choosing not to renew it.

+Nduka made his All Elite Wrestling (AEW) debut on the January 28, 2023 episode AEW Dark, in a losing effort against Konosuke Takeshita.
+In June 2023, it was reported by Wrestling Observer that Nduka had signed with AEW.
+On the June 29 episode of AEW Collision, Nduka made another appearance accompanying AEW World Champion Swerve Strickland during the weigh-in for Strickland's match against Will Ospreay.
+In October 2024, Nduka formed a tag team with Lee Johnson named "LEEJ".
+In December 2024 at Final Battle Zero Hour, LEEJ turned heel after by attacking Gates of Agony (Bishop Kaun and Toa Liona) after losing to them in a tag match.
+In May 2025, it was reported Nduka was a free agent after his AEW contract expired and was not renewed.